-CFO and member of the Executive and Management Boards of Aegon N.V. (until December 1, 2016)1 of Chairman and executive management of Aegon's Canadian operations, before joining Aegon's Corporate Center in 2012 as Executive Vice President and Head of the Corporate Financial Center.
+CFO and member of the Executive and Management Boards of Aegon N.V. (until December 1, 2016)

+Darryl Button began his career at Mutual Life Insurance Co. of Canada, joining Aegon in 1999 as Director of Product Development and Risk Management at Aegon USA's Institutional Markets business unit.
+He was appointed Corporate Actuary of Aegon USA in 2002 and became CFO of Aegon Americas in 2005.
+From 2008 to 2011, Mr. Button also took on the responsibilities of Chairman and executive management of Aegon's Canadian operations, before joining Aegon's Corporate Center in 2012 as Executive Vice President and Head of the Corporate Financial Center.
 In 2013, Mr. Button was appointed as CFO and member of the Executive Board of Aegon.
 In addition, Mr. Button is a Board member at the American Chamber of Commerce in the Netherlands.
 He has held no other external board memberships in the past five years.